 • Indigenous people have experienced subjugation.

 • Indigenous people are a minority in their country.

 • Indigenous people occupy ancestral lands.

-• Indigenous people share a common ancestry with the place’s original inhabitants.
+• Indigenous people share a common ancestry with a place’s original inhabitants.

 • Indigenous people share a common language not spoken much outside their community.

 Importantly, many people most of us would unhesitatingly call “indigenous” will not necessarily share all these traits.

 Also importantly, the term has changed its meaning particularly during the twentieth century.
 Under European colonialism nonEuropean peoples in colonized areas were commonly referred to as indigenous.
 In post-colonial times the term was generally used to refer to nonEuropean peoples in areas dominated by people of European descent.
 Later it has expanded to include other marginalized cultural groups.